kumuthaelango16-sudo/Test-repo/README.md

-Due to a personal emergency, I will not be available during the first half of the day.
-I have updated my Jira stories with the latest information.
-As discussed in yesterday’s scrum call, I have assigned the RITMs to Pardeep and Vartika.
+Had a call with vendor Sruthi regarding the new container creation with updated resources and limits.
+We tried the changes suggested during the call, but they didn’t work.
+I’ve shared all the details with the vendor, and Sruthi mentioned they will review and get back to us on Thursday.”